siddheshkadam/pepithon-WTC/README.md

 10. How to send email from command line using the Sendmail on a linux machine?
 Mention the different configurations required + example the different parameters used in sendmail to send an email e.g. Subject, From, Attachment, ReplyTo etc [WRITE YOUR NAME]

 11. What are the different commands to send email from command line in linux?
 Explain each with example and give a link to some good installation guide for these commands.
-[WRITE YOUR NAME]
+[Vishal C]

 12. How to send email using the GMail SMTP server from a PHP page?
 [WRITE YOUR NAME]